-Francesco Kiais graduated in Painting at the Academy of Fine Arts in Venice in 1990, having attended, among others, courses in Theory and method of the Mass Media, History of filmmaking, Art History, Technique of Photography, Music History, Graphic Techniques, Design, Theory of the form and perception psychology.
+Francesco Kiais graduated in Painting at the Academy of Fine Arts in Venice in 1990, having attended, among others, courses in Theory and method of Mass Media, History of filmmaking, Art History, Technique of Photography, Music History, Graphic Techniques, Design, Theory of the form and perception psychology.

 In those early years, he was co-creator and artistic director of a cultural program (Labirintarte), which involved people like Massimo Cacciari (philosopher and, later, Mayor of Venice) and Jannis Kounellis, for the Academy of Fine Arts in Venice, ocupied by students.
 At the same time he drafted his Thesis on „Arte Povera“, meeting repeatedly Mario Merz and J. Kounellis.